 12 hard boiled eggs

 4 cups water

-- Combine all above ingredients (except eggs) in a medium saucepan and bring to a boil.
-Simmer for 5 minutes and remove from heat to slightly cool.
-(5 minutes)
+- Combine all ingredients (except eggs) in a medium saucepan and bring to a boil.
+Simmer for 5 minutes and remove from heat to slightly cool. (about 5 minutes)

-- Place hard boiled eggs and sliced onions in lidded jar or glass container.
-Pour mustard pickling mixture over eggs and onions.
+- Place hard boiled eggs and sliced onions in a heat-safe lidded jar or glass container.
+Pour the mustard pickling mixture over eggs and onions.
 Place in refrigerator for 5 to 7 days.

 - Give a swish every day to make sure everything is coated.

 - Many supermarkets sell cooked, peeled eggs in bags in the dairy/egg section eliminating the work of cooking your own eggs.